Most AI webinars only show you the wins. This isn't that.

 "I'm a sci-fi kid," he said.
 "I lived long enough to see all these movies that I watched as a kid… they're becoming a reality now."

-What's changed in the last year isn't the enthusiasm.
+What's changed over the past year isn't the excitement around AI.
 It's the shift from language models to agentic AI.
-You used to ask the AI a question, and it responded.
-Now the AI does the work on your behalf.

 "It's a great way to leverage AI to work on your behalf," Pete said.